 - kDefaultNumStartMessagesToSkip: 10

 - kDefaultNumLastMessagesToDiscard: 10

 - kDefaultLatencyThreshold: 0 (do not filter out any latency values)

+- is_limited_tracking: false

-These parameters can also be configured using the helper functions: set_skip_starting_messages, set_discard_last_messages and set_skip_latencies.
+These parameters can also be configured using the helper functions: set_skip_starting_messages, set_discard_last_messages, set_skip_latencies, and set_limited_tracking,

-32.5 Logging
+35.5 Logging

 The Data Flow Tracking API provides the ability to log every message's graph-traversal information to a file.
 This enables you to analyze the data flow at a granular level.
 When logging is enabled, every message's received and sent timestamps at every operator between the root and the leaf operators are logged after a message has been processed at the leaf operator.